-Benadryl, also known as diphenhydramine, is a drug commonly used to treat allergies in patients.
-It serves as an antihistamine and is used to curb allergy symptoms such as itching, rashes, runny nose, sneezing, and others.
-Since it is an over-the-counter drug, DPH is easily accessible by individuals who may not be properly advised on its safe dosages.
+Benadryl, also known as Diphenhydramine, is an antihistamine of the ethanolamine class commonly used to treat allergies in patients.
+It is used to curb allergy symptoms such as itching, rashes, runny nose, and sneezing, among others.
+It is also known for its sedative properties, and for that reason, a lot of people frequently use it as a sleeping aid.
+Now, since DPHM is an over-the-counter medicine, it is easily accessible by individuals who may not be properly advised on its safe dosages.

 What Are The Causes Of Benadryl Overdose?

 Benadryl is a widespread medication, and unlike prescription drugs behind the counter, it is easy to get.
 Diphenhydramine overdose is merely taking more than the recommended amount of the medicine prescribed by a physician.